panzerdp/dmitripavlutin.com/content/posts/140-promise/index.md

 `getList()` creates and returns a promise.
 Inside of the promise, after passing 1 second, calling `resolve(['Joker', 'Batman'])` effectively makes the promise *fulfill* with the list of persons.

-### 2.1 Extracting the promise fullfill value
+### 2.1 Extracting the promise fulfill value

 Now you can ask me a reasonable question: how can I access the value from a promise?

-The promise object allows extracting the fullfill value using a special method: `promise.then(successCallback)`.
+The promise object allows extracting the fulfill value using a special method: `promise.then(successCallback)`.

 Here's for example how you can get access to the value of the promise returned by `getList()`: